microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 + The group owners review the external identity's access.
 + Its a recurring access review, reviewed quarterly.
 + The review scope is limited to M365 groups with **Guest users** (external identities) only.
 + A backup reviewer.
-This can be a fallback user or a group that can review the access in case the subject group has its group owners as reviewers, but the group does not have any owners assigned.
+This can be a fallback user or a group that can review the access in case the group doesn't have any owners assigned even though its group owners are the access review reviewers.
 + **autoApplyDecisionsEnabled** is set to `true`.
 In this case, once the reviewer completes the access review, their decisions are applied automatically.
 If not enabled, a user must, after the review completes, apply the decisions manually.
 + Apply **removeAccessApplyAction** action to denied guest users.
 This removes the denied guest user's membership to the group, though they'll still be able to sign in to your tenant.[Learn more about the implications of this action](https://docs.microsoft.com/azure/active-directory/governance/create-access-review#create-one-or-more-access-reviews).